 Alaska.
 Also known as the Last Frontier, the Great North, the Land of the Midnight Sun... so many attempts to encapsulate the expansiveness of this land.
-It is overwhelming to identify or pinpoint the essence of it.
+It's overwhelming to try to identify or pinpoint the essence of it.
 Alaska is BIG.
 How big, might you ask?
-It is the largest state, about twice the size of Texas, three times the size of California.
-It is a place that holds over 3 million lakes, 3,000 rivers, 100,000 glaciers, 70 potentially active volcanos, the tallest peak in North America (Denali at 20,310 feet) and 15 national parks.
+It is the largest state in America - by far.
+It's roughly twice the size of Texas and three times the size of California!
+It's a place that holds over 3 million lakes, 3,000 rivers, 100,000 glaciers, 70 potentially active volcanoes, the tallest peak in North America (Denali at 20,310 feet) and 15 national parks.

-It is a place so big, it makes you feel small.
-That is, in the most humbling way possible.
-Nature runs its course, she is in charge and we are lucky enough to witness her alive.
-What better way to experience her beauty than on foot.
+It's a place so big, it makes you feel small.
+Nature runs its course here - she is in charge and we feel lucky to witness it.
+What better way to experience this beauty than on foot.
 It seems most appropriate to walk the land, to be among the ever-changing landscape.
 Each person has a unique experience because the land itself changes every day.
-From the dramatic tidal difference, changing weather, abundance of wildlife, melting glaciers, active volcanos, immense biodiversity in plant life, earthquake activity, shifting daylight and flowing rivers, the only thing constant is change.
+From the dramatic tidal difference, changing weather, abundance of wildlife, melting glaciers, active volcanoes, immense biodiversity of plant life, earthquake activity, shifting daylight, and flowing rivers, the only thing constant is change.
 The summer season is short but the days are long.
 The midnight sun invites you to play in the mountains without a time line.
 A sense of freedom sweeps over the beaming landscape and it is liberating.

 There is no other place I've encountered that has made me come more alive.

 It is easy to express the beauty of Alaska in words but seemingly difficult to articulate the impression this place leaves on the soul.
 Some say, once you visit Alaska you will never be the same.
-Not always such a dramatic life change but often times a subtle shift.
-It is the encounter with the wild that often times brings you closer to your true self.
+That's not to say it will lead to a dramatic life change, but a change nonetheless, in deep and subtle ways.
+It's a genuine encounter with the wild that often brings you closer to your true self.